sulu/sulu-docs/book/webspaces.rst

 content tree.
 These trees are accessible by the navigation in the Sulu administration interface.
 Sulu allows you to create pages and sub pages in these trees and fill them with content.
-Have a closer look at :doc:`adding-a-template` for more details on the content management process.
+Have a closer look at :doc:`templates` for more details on the content management process.

 Normally you'll create a webspace for a new website, a landingpage or a portal, that should run on your Sulu instance.

 The following file shows a configuration.
 These lines will be explained in the